humangraphics/.github/README.md

 We're here to build something great together.
 Let's make the most of demographic data and open new doors to innovation.
 Thank you for being part of our journey!

-For any questions or collaborations, feel free to reach out to us directly via the emails on our GitHub profiles.
+For any questions or collaborations, feel free to reach out to us directly at [hello@humangraphics.io](mailto:hello@humangraphics.io).

 Happy coding! 🚀